todar/VBA-Userform-EventListener/README.md

 That's it, now you can start listening for events!

 ## Listening for the events

-Currently all events are sent to one event hanlder, see the example below.
+You can listen for all events in one event hanlder **Emitter_EmittedEvent**. see the example below.

 ```vb
 'EXAMPLE SHOWING A BASIC WAY OF DOING A HOVER EFFECT